jamesecy604/mayai-code/old_docs/tools/cline-tools-guide.md

 ## Available Tools

-For the most up-to-date implementation details, you can view the full source code in the [Cline repository](https://github.com/cline/cline/blob/main/src/core/task/index.ts).
+For the most up-to-date implementation details, you can view the full source code in the [Mayai repository](https://github.com/mayai/mayai/blob/main/src/core/task/index.ts).

-Cline has access to the following tools for various tasks:
+Mayai has access to the following tools for various tasks:

 1. **File Operations**